How Long Will Points Remain on Your Driving Record in the United States?

 • Tires: Ensure that you have enough tread available on each tire and that there is even wear.

-• Front and rear windscreens: Look for cracks and stone chips, and repair these as soon as possible.
+• Front and rear windscreens: Look for cracks and stone chips in windshields and rear windows, and repair these as soon as possible.

 Remain a safe driver